-- delay in seeking treatment that is obviously needed - unawareness or denial of any injury, pain or loss of function (for example, a fractured limb) - incompatible explanations offered, several different explanations or the child is said to have acted in a way that is inappropriate to her/his age and development - reluctance to give information or failure to mention other known relevant injuries - frequent presentation of minor injuries - a persistently negative attitude towards the child - unrealistic expectations or constant complaints about the child - alcohol misuse or other drug/substance misuse - parents request removal of the child from home; or - violence between adults in the household.
+- · Delay in seeking treatment that is obviously needed; - Unawareness or denial of any injury, pain or loss of function (for example, a fractured limb);

+- Incompatible explanations offered, several different explanations or the child is said to have acted in a way that is inappropriate to her/his age and development; - Reluctance to give information or failure to mention other known relevant injuries; - · Frequent presentation of minor injuries; - · A persistently negative attitude towards the child; - Unrealistic expectations or constant complaints about the child; - Alcohol misuse or other drug/substance misuse; - Parents request removal of the child from home; or - Violence between adults in the household.

-7. Disabled children
+7. DISABLED CHILDREN

-When working with children with disabilities, practitioners need to be aware those additional vulnerabilities to abuse and neglect such as:
+When working with children with disabilities, practitioners need to be aware that additional vulnerabilities to abuse and neglect such as:

-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration - children with SEN and disabilities can be disproportionately impacted by things like bullying without outwardly showing any signs - communication barriers and difficulties in overcoming these barriers.
+- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration - Children with SEN and disabilities can be disproportionately impacted by things like bullying without outwardly showing any signs - Communication barriers and difficulties in overcoming these barriers